INTERVIEW: Gearing up for 45th Independence Bowl

 SHREVEPORT, La.
-(KTAL/KMSS) — The Independence Bowl Foundations is getting ready for their biggest day of the year.
+(KTAL/KMSS) — The Independence Bowl Foundation is getting ready for its biggest day of the year.

 The 45th playing of the Radiance Technology Independence Bowl is December 26th.
 Kickoff is at 6:00 p.m. at Independence Stadium.